openstack/nova/doc/source/reference/rpc.rst

 (such as Compute or Network).
 Invokers and Workers do not actually exist in the Nova object model, but we are going to use them as an abstraction for sake of clarity.
-An Invoker is a component that sends messages in the queuing system via two operations: 1) rpc.call and ii) rpc.cast; a Worker is a component that receives messages from the queuing system and reply accordingly to rpc.call operations.
+An Invoker is a component that sends messages in the queuing system via two operations: 1) ``rpc.call`` and ii) ``rpc.cast``; a Worker is a component that receives messages from the queuing system and reply accordingly to ``rpc.call`` operations.

 Figure 2 shows the following internal elements:

+Topic Publisher
-* Topic Publisher: a Topic Publisher comes to life when an rpc.call or an rpc.cast operation is executed; this object is instantiated and used to push a message to the queuing system.
+  A Topic Publisher comes to life when an ``rpc.call`` or an ``rpc.cast`` operation is executed; this object is instantiated and used to push a message to the queuing system.
 Every publisher connects always to the same topic-based exchange; its life-cycle is limited to the message delivery.

+Direct Consumer
-* Direct Consumer: a Direct Consumer comes to life if (an only if) a rpc.call operation is executed; this object is instantiated and used to receive a response message from the queuing system; Every consumer connects to a unique direct-based exchange via a unique exclusive queue; its life-cycle is limited to the message delivery; the exchange and queue identifiers are determined by a UUID generator, and are marshaled in the message sent by the Topic Publisher (only rpc.call operations).
+  A Direct Consumer comes to life if (and only if) an ``rpc.call`` operation is executed; this object is instantiated and used to receive a response message from the queuing system.
+Every consumer connects to a unique direct-based exchange via a unique exclusive queue; its life-cycle is limited to the message delivery; the exchange and queue identifiers are determined by a UUID generator, and are marshaled in the message sent by the Topic Publisher (only ``rpc.call`` operations).

+Topic Consumer
-* Topic Consumer: a Topic Consumer comes to life as soon as a Worker is instantiated and exists throughout its life-cycle; this object is used to receive messages from the queue and it invokes the appropriate action as defined by the Worker role.
+  A Topic Consumer comes to life as soon as a Worker is instantiated and exists throughout its life-cycle; this object is used to receive messages from the queue and it invokes the appropriate action as defined by the Worker role.
 A Topic Consumer connects to the same topic-based exchange either via a shared queue or via a unique exclusive queue.
-Every Worker has two topic consumers, one that is addressed only during rpc.cast operations (and it connects to a shared queue whose exchange key is 'topic') and the other that is addressed only during rpc.call operations (and it connects to a unique queue whose exchange key is 'topic.host').
+Every Worker has two topic consumers, one that is addressed only during ``rpc.cast`` operations (and it connects to a shared queue whose exchange key is ``topic``) and the other that is addressed only during ``rpc.call`` operations (and it connects to a unique queue whose exchange key is ``topic.host``).

+Direct Publisher
-* Direct Publisher: a Direct Publisher comes to life only during rpc.call operations and it is instantiated to return the message required by the request/response operation.
+  A Direct Publisher comes to life only during ``rpc.call`` operations and it is instantiated to return the message required by the request/response operation.
 The object connects to a direct-based exchange whose identity is dictated by the incoming message.

+Topic Exchange
-* Topic Exchange: The Exchange is a routing table that exists in the context of a virtual host (the multi-tenancy mechanism provided by Qpid or RabbitMQ);
-  its type (such as topic vs. direct) determines the routing policy; a message broker node will have only one topic-based exchange for every topic in Nova.
+  The Exchange is a routing table that exists in the context of a virtual host (the multi-tenancy mechanism provided by Qpid or RabbitMQ); its type (such as topic vs. direct) determines the routing policy; a message broker node will have only one topic-based exchange for every topic in Nova.

+Direct Exchange
-* Direct Exchange: this is a routing table that is created during rpc.call operations; there are many instances of this kind of exchange throughout the life-cycle of a message broker node, one for each rpc.call invoked.
+  This is a routing table that is created during ``rpc.call`` operations; there are many instances of this kind of exchange throughout the life-cycle of a message broker node, one for each ``rpc.call`` invoked.

+Queue Element
-* Queue Element: A Queue is a message bucket.
+  A Queue is a message bucket.
 Messages are kept in the queue until a Consumer (either Topic or Direct Consumer) connects to the queue and fetch it.
 Queues can be shared or can be exclusive.
-Queues whose routing key is 'topic' are shared amongst Workers of the same personality.
+Queues whose routing key is ``topic`` are shared amongst Workers of the same personality.

 .. image:: /_static/images/rpc-rabt.png
    :width: 60%

-..

 RPC Calls
 ---------

-The diagram below shows the message flow during an rpc.call operation:
+The diagram below shows the message flow during an ``rpc.call`` operation:

 1. A Topic Publisher is instantiated to send the message request to the queuing system; immediately before the publishing operation, a Direct Consumer is